tucsonmesh/tucsonmesh-docs/docs/guides/updating-docs/adding-docs.md

 ### You're done!

 Your changes have been saved, and in a few minutes, the public site will be rebuilt and your changes will be visible.

 ### Next: add the new documentation to the menu

-You've added a page to the documentation site, but you need to also add it to the menus.
+You've added a page to the documentation site, but you need to also add it to the navigation menus.
+See [Updating the documentation menu](editing-menu.md) for instructions on how to do this.

 ## For others